pentalpha/alenhador/README.md

 ```

 # alenhador
-Parallel aligner for nucleotide sequences (.fasta) with similarity heuristic filter
+Parallel aligner (Needleman–Wunsch) for nucleotide sequences (.fasta) with similarity heuristic filter.

+# what it does?
+Searches for query .fasta nucleotide sequences inside a .fasta file with many different sequences, using dynamic and parallel computing.

 # build it